petersenpeter/CellExplorer/docs/tutorials/general-tutorial.md

 ---
 # General tutorial
 {: .no_toc}
-This tutorial shows you the full processing pipeline, from creating the necessary session metadata from the template, running the processing pipeline, openinh multiple sessions for manual curation in the Cell Explorer, and finally using the cell_metrics for filtering the cells, by two different criteria.
+This tutorial shows you the full processing pipeline, from generating the necessary session metadata from the template, running the processing pipeline, openinh multiple sessions for manual curation in the Cell Explorer, and finally using the cell_metrics for filtering the cells, by two different criteria.
+The tutorial is also available as a Matlab script.

 ```m
 %  1.
 Define the basepath of the dataset to run.
 The dataset should at minimum consist of a basename.dat, a basename.xml and spike sorted data.